The Boulevard Mall: Hispanic and Filipino appeal

 By 2011, the mall had seen a resurgence among Hispanic people who lived nearby.
 The Mexican Patriotic Committee, offering afterschool and parental programs as well as seminars, began operating at the mall in October 2011, in a space that had been vacant for five years.
 The Hispanic Museum of Nevada opened at the mall in early 2012.
 The Mexico Vivo Dance Studio and Cultural Arts Center also opened in the mall around the same time, in a 6380 sqft space.
 Stores at the mall were also now offering Mexican-style candy, piñatas, and quinceañera dresses.
-Ric Jimenez, the mall's general manager, said at the time:
+According to Ric Jimenez, the mall's general manager at the time:

 The addition of Hispanic organizations resulted in an increase of customer attendance at the mall.
 As of 2012, several Hispanic community organizations were in discussions to start operating inside the mall, whose management planned to lessen its focus on department stores and improve customer attendance by adding community organizations in the mall's vacant store space.
 Discussions were also underway for non-Hispanic community organizations to open at the mall.
 Up to that time, the mall had become a popular site for Hispanic events, which included hosting Fiestas Patrias, and a Cinco de Mayo festival, as well as the 2011 season of the reality television series La Academia.
 The mall became a common gathering place as a community center for the nearby Hispanic and Filipino population.